skrey/yellow-extensions/documentation/system.md

     <?php $yellow->snippet("example", $argument1, $argument2) ?>

 Have a look at some of the existing snippets.
-There are [snippets](https://github.com/markseu/yellowcms-extensions/tree/master/snippets) and [templates](https://github.com/markseu/yellowcms-extensions/tree/master/templates) you can download.
+There are [snippets](https://github.com/markseu/yellowcms-extensions/tree/master/snippets) you can download.

 Error handling
 --------------